 The Mike & Gillian Goodrich Foundation seeks to strengthen communities and improve the quality of life primarily in the Birmingham metropolitan area and the State of Alabama.

-- programs that impact the Birmingham metro area;
+- The Birmingham metro area;

-- programs that impact the Woodlawn area of Birmingham;
+- The Woodlawn area of Birmingham;

-- programs that impact the Black Belt area in Alabama;
+- The Black Belt area in Alabama;

 - Neighborhood Revitalization